DATA-BACKED GUIDE · UPDATED JULY 2026

 Which type of dog hernia is the most expensive to repair?

 Diaphragmatic hernias are generally the most costly, because they are major chest surgery, usually done as an emergency after trauma, and often need specialist care and intensive monitoring afterwards.
+The emergency and out-of-hours element alone adds a lot to the bill before the surgery itself is even costed.

 Are perineal hernias harder to fix than umbilical ones?